KaotoIO/kaoto.io/content/blog/2026/kaoto-2.12-release/index.md

 The DataMapper adds more flexible mapping instructions, improved XPath editing, and expanded support for complex XML schemas.

-**Enhanced Mapping Context Menu**

-- **Value and Copy Selectors** - Add `xsl:value-of` and `xsl:copy-of` instructions from the mapping context menu, or use `Duplicate` to add multiple mappings to a collection target field.
-- **Mapping Instructions** - Use the new `Wrap with Instruction` and `Inner Instruction` submenus to control how mapping instructions are nested.

-{{< figure src="dm-context-menu.png" alt="DataMapper context menu showing mapping options" caption="New mapping options in the DataMapper context menu" class="image" >}}

 **XPath 3.1 and XSLT 3.0 Functions**

 The XPath expression editor provides more guidance when writing mapping expressions: